 Heritage building transformation

-A number of heritage buildings have been extensively renovated to be activated for community use.
+A number of heritage buildings have been extensively renovated to be for community use.
 A proposed public tender process to lease two of the buildings, Bonneyview (Gardener's Cottage) and Building 497 will open in early October.
-Find out more on Activating Callan Park.
+Find out more on Restoring Heritage Buildings.